The BH1750 device is a digital light sensor which uses the I2C interface. This allows it to be connected to the Raspberry Pi with only four wires.

 The output should look something like :

-The while loop keeps taking readings every 200ms until you press CTRL-C.
+The while loop keeps taking readings every half second until you press CTRL-C.

 - The import statements import Python libraries used in the rest of the code including smbus which handles the I2C interface.

 - All I2C devices must have an address.
 In this example I tied the ADDR pin to ground so the address used by the device is 0x23.
-If the ADDR pin is tied to 3.3V the address is 0x5C.
+The address becomes 0x5C if the ADDR pin is tied to 3.3V.

 - The block of constants are listed in the datasheet and define the different modes the device can operate in.
 I define all of them but only use “ONE_TIME_HIGH_RES_MODE_1”.
 The other modes are only of any real interest if you need to take high speed readings.